EDCD/EDDN/schemas/README-EDDN-schemas.md

    ```

    4. `FAIL: Schema Validation: <detail>` - the message failed to validate
-      against the cited schema. e.g.
+      against the cited Schema. e.g.

    ```
    FAIL: Schema Validation: [<ValidationError: "'StarPos' is a required property">]
    ```

-   The exact detail will be very much dependent on both the schema the
+   The exact detail will be very much dependent on both the Schema the
    message cited and the contents of the message that failed to pass the
    validation.

    In particular, if the message contains a key that is tagged 'disallowed' in
-   the schema the response will look like:
+   the Schema, then the response will look like:

    ```
    FAIL: Schema Validation: "[<ValidationError: "{'type': ['array', 'boolean', 'integer', 'number', 'null', 'object', 'string']} is not allowed for 'BadVALUE'">]"